NagiosEnterprises/nrdp/README.md

 vi /usr/local/nrdp/server/config.inc.php
 ```

 Configure Apache depending on the current Apache version and operating system.
 If you're using a newer version of Apache you may need to change this file slightly.
-This has been tested to work with CentOS 6:
+This has been tested to work with CentOS 6 and 7:

 ```
 cp nrdp.conf /etc/httpd/conf.d
 service httpd restart
 ```

-And on Ubuntu 16.0.4:
+And on Ubuntu 16 and 18 LTS:

 ```
 cp nrdp.conf /etc/apache2/sites-enabled/nrdp.conf